 - Gaming sites – such as Farmville

 Online product search and e-commerce are still somewhat anemic, although growing.
-Moreover, much of this search occurs at well known sites, such as Target, or for specialty products that are hard to find.
+Moreover, much of this search occurs at well-known sites, such as Target, or for specialty products that are hard to find.
 Broad product categories are almost never searched online, especially utilitarian products and food products.

 Does your target market search for businesses and products in your industry online?
 Will your website provide some value-added services to encourage your target market to use the website?
+So, do you need a website?

 5. Does a website FIT into your overall marketing strategy?